mafeiyang/ACTINN/README.md

 # Neural Network Identifies Cell Types in scRNA-Seq

 ## Overview
 NNICT (Neural Network Identifies Cell Types in scRNA-Seq) is a bioinformatic tool to quickly and accurately identify cell types in scRNA-Seq.
+For details, please read the paper:
+All datasets used in the paper are available here:

 ## Prerequisite
 python 3.6